Benefit Sharing Water Governance

 With this in mind, LEAD India’s benefit sharing project aimed at building leadership capacity of civil society for benefit sharing of Indus Basin water management, intending to provide solutions for the vulnerable communities.
 It also enabled concerned stakeholder dialogues to develop shared understanding towards water governance and enhance engagement with decision makers.
 The program had 10 professionals from CSO’s/ NGO’s in order to articulate community demands and engage effectively with decision making on priority water issues with regards to the Indus Basin; and subsequently facilitating regional and national water policy dialogues.
 The program was delivered through exclusively designed modules that meet the needs of participants and ensure them on a path of transformative learning and enhance their leadership capacity in an integrated and interdisciplinary manner.

 Securing Tribal Livelihoods in Odisha

 Securing Tribal Livelihoods in Odisha between 2012-2016 in Raygada and Gajapati district of Odisha.
-It was aimed improved food security for 3,000 households comprising of approximately 15,000 people, including women and persons with disabilities.
+It was aimed at improving food security for 3,000 households comprising of approximately 15,000 people, including women and persons with disabilities.
 LEAD India adopted a holistic approach to increase income though farm and non-farm based livelihood options, enhance health and nutrition, optimum utilization of government schemes and integrating climate change adaptation interventions.
 The project strengthened the farmers’ groups and cooperative activities to establish sustainable livelihoods, encourage better natural resource management, enhance their skills base, and foster local market linkages.
 It also addressed the menace of malaria, which is endemic in this region.